King's Promise for Students

 To be eligible for the King’s Promise Program, you must:

-- Be enrolled in a 4-year degree program at King’s
+- Be enroled in a four-year degree program at King’s

-- Have NOT completed more than 5 credits at the time of registration in KP
+- Have NOT completed more than five credits at the time of registration in KP

 - Maintain an average of 70% or higher in your courses

-- Commit to completing the required activities per year
+- Commit to completing the required activities each year

 If you are interested in participating, please fill out the registration form online here or click the button above.
 If you have any questions about the program, please reach out to: